matveyt/neoclip/README.md

 First, fetch the plugin using any plugin manager you like, or simply clone it with `git` under your packages directory tree, see `:h packages`.

-An example assuming you use [minpac](https://github.com/k-takata/minpac):
+An example assuming you have [minpac](https://github.com/k-takata/minpac):

 1. Add to your `init.vim`
 ```